CylonicRaider/Instant/docs/PARSER.md

 Certain (rather restricted) productions define classes of *tokens*, each of which has a *name*, a textual *content* and a *location* denoting where in the input stream it appeared.
-Tokens form the leaves of parse trees (together with "regular" that produce no sub-trees for other reasons).
+Tokens form the leaves of parse trees (together with “regular” that produce no sub-trees for other reasons).
 Of the above attributes, token definitions provide names and sets of possible contents.

 A token definition is a production that contains exactly one alternative and